August 3, 2026

 How do you treat a cavity?

 Most cavities will only require a thorough cleaning of the space, removing decaying tooth structure, and filling in with a tooth-colored composite material.
 For tooth decay that is deeper or placed in a spot that would be difficult to fill, Dr. Edwards may utilize a dental crown.
-The cavity is still filled with packing material, but the whole tooth is covered with a tooth-colored porcelain crown
+The cavity is still filled with packing material, but the whole tooth is covered with a tooth-colored porcelain crown.

 If the decay reaches the root or pulp of the tooth to the point that it can not be repaired with just a filling or crown, you may need a root canal which consists of removing the dead or damaged nerve, blood vessels, and tissue along with the decayed portions of the tooth.
 This root space will be filled in with a sealing material and may sometimes require a crown.